Haunted houses belong to New England lore as much as Revolutionary battles or clipper ship races.

-Allen began to tell his life story to the prison warden, who wrote it all down.
-Before Allen was executed in 1837, he asked that his skin be used to bind two copies of his memoirs, one for Fenno, and one for his doctor.
-Skin from his back was tanned and sent to a bookbinder.
-One copy ended up at the Athenaeum after it was passed down through Allen’s family – after it had been used to spank children who misbehaved.
+Allen then told his life story to the prison warden.
+Before his execution, he asked that his skin be used to bind two copies of his memoirs.
+One copy ended up at the Athenaeum after Allen’s family passed it down.
+It had been used to spank children who misbehaved.

 Huntress Hall, Keene State College

-Huntress Hall at Keene State College was named after Harriet Huntress, a New Hampshire department of Education administrator.
-The building was built in 1926, and Huntress’s abandoned wheelchair is still stored in the attic.
+Huntress Hall at Keene State College was named after Harriet Huntress, a New Hampshire Department of Education administrator.
+Her abandoned wheelchair is still stored in the attic of the building, built in 1926.
 The creaking chair can be heard wheeling around the attic at night, according to students who live there.

 The genesis of the Huntress haunting is said to be World War II.
 Keene State was then a teaching school and Huntress Hall was an all-female dormitory.
 During the war, the U.S. Navy began training pilots at Keene and housed the trainees in Huntress Hall.
 Huntress was said to hate men and promiscuous women, and it was then that she began to haunt the hall.
 Some say she is most active when students are having sex inside its walls.

 In the late 19th century, orphans lived in The Chase House on Middle Road in Portsmouth.
 According to legend, a young girl hanged herself in her room and now haunts the hallway.